Aili Vint was born in 1941, 25. April in Rakvere, Estonia.

 2014-2015 Aili Vint's and Toomas Vint's exhibition: ARTIST'S FOOTPRINT, Tallinn Art Hall, Estonia

-it was our pleasure to bestow, on all the visitors at the Tallinn Art Hall, the warmth of summer in the middle of a cold and dark northern winter.
+It was our pleasure to bestow, on all the visitors at the Tallinn Art Hall, the warmth of summer in the middle of a cold and dark northern winter.
 The sun rose and set at our exhibit – for a whole month!
 Never mind that it did so in paintings and installations!

 It was our intent to impart visitors, as they entered the Art Hall, with the right frame of mind.
 To that end we prepared a surprise for the people rushing in from the winter gloom, feeling all too grey.
 They could see the sun rising in the display window, and upon entering they were walking on grass and the scent of fresh-mown hay tickled their noses!